 Food not mentioned above.

 Ahsan Manzil is closed on Thursday and opens Fridays after 3:00 pm.
 Lalbagh Fort is closed on Sundays and open on Mondays after 2:00 pm.
 Ahsan Manzil and Lalbagh Fort are also closed on government holidays.
-But you can have the outside view of these places.
+But you can have an outside view of these places.

 The small boats are best for the Sundarban cruise.
 We organize a private basis tour with the accommodation of 4-10 people by these boats.
-The room size is quite smaller, no running hot water, electricity is supplied by the battery, and the small generator to charge up the electrical devices.
+The room size is quite smaller, no running hot water, electricity is supplied by the battery, and a small generator to charge up the electrical devices.
 But it’s comfortable to spend days with the facilities.

 We make the food on the boat by the experienced chef during the trip.